 Video recording: Assessment of fidelity and supervision require sessions to be video recorded.
 Clear distinction will be made between consenting to use of recorded sessions specifically for assessing fidelity of treatment and supervision of therapist in this trial and for consent for use in future research or training opportunities.
-The latter will be detailed on a separate form to the main trial consent form.
+Permission to video record the ADOS will also be included.
+This will be all detailed on a separate form to the main trial consent form.
 Denying consent to be video recorded does not affect the participants' eligibility to take part in the trial.
 One copy of the consent form will be given to the participant, the original copy will remain with the investigator for the site file and a further copy should be kept with participant's clinical notes.